kirstin/kirstinheidler.co.uk/pages/pages-root-folder/index.md

   url: 'https://nvc-uk.com/practice-group/conflict-facilitation-practice-group/'
   image: melissa-askew-tSlvoSZK77c-unsplash.jpg
   text: '<!-- CHECK --><i>Peace starts with each and everyone of us right now.</i> <br/>Practice groups are a way of practicing and integrating what we know on a cognitive level.
 Together with others we can face the things we find challenging and be held in presence and compassion.<br/>Every first Saturday of the month.
 More information and sign up <a href="https://nvc-uk.com/practice-group/conflict-facilitation-practice-group/">here</a>.'
-- title: "Upcoming open workshops"
+- title: "Upcoming Open Workshops"
   url: '/contact'
   text: '<!-- CHECK --><a href="/contact">Register or arrange for a private workshop</a>'
   image: jason-goodman-6awfTPLGaCE-unsplash.jpg